Certified Exercise Expert for Aging Adults

 Evidence for the benefits of effective exercise programs for the full spectrum of aging adults is overwhelmingly positive.
 The unique role of physical therapists in providing these programs is unequivocal.
 Further education can enhance the ability of the physical therapist to incorporate evidence into practice to appropriately examine and provide the quality of exercise that will yield optimal benefits for the aging adult.

 All PTs with the CEEAA® credential will demonstrate expert clinical decision-making skills in:

 - Designing and applying an effective examination and exercise prescription; and

-- Measuring the effectiveness and reflecting the current evidence of exercise for all ageing adults.
+- Measuring the effectiveness and reflecting the current evidence of exercise for all aging adults.

 COURSE DATES & LOCATIONS

-PLEASE NOTE: Participants are urged to check with their State Licensure Board to see if the courses count towards continuing education credit.
+PLEASE NOTE: Participants are urged to check with their State Licensure Board to see if these courses count toward continuing education credit.

 “Excellent!!
 The series was fantastic.
 I am happy to be part of the community and my clinic has benefited due to inservices on every course.
 Thanks so much!”

 — Cathy R, Director of Rehabilitation —

 There will be an online examination for Courses 1, 2, and 3.
 The skills test for the content of Course 1 will be performed on site during Course 2 or 3.
 If a participant does not achieve a passing grade on the skills test, they will be given the opportunity to retake the examination prior to the completion of Course 3.
 All assessments must be completed within six weeks of taking the related course.
 A participant must achieve minimum criteria in both the skills and didactic assessments to progress to the next level; however, a person can elect to take a course without being tested.
 After the successful completion of the 3 courses, 3 online examinations, and skills test, the participant will receive a certificate to recognize the certification.